emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is simple but very clean. ✔️
 1. Site allows you to add favorites, and you can login to sync them across devices. ✔️
 1. Site is lacking in terms of media discovery options. ❌
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Mocine
-### Score: 11/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is alright but has room for improvement. 🟡
-1. Site does have watch lists, but they can't be synced across devices. 🟡
-1. Site has collections / random AI, but could use more in terms of discoverability options. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌